dotswg/dots-requirements/draft-ietf-dots-requirements.md

 OP-001
 : Use of Common Transports: DOTS MUST operate over common standardized transport protocols.
-While the protocol resilience requirement [G-NNN] strongly RECOMMENDS the use of connectionless protocols, in particular the User Datagram Protocol (UDP) {{RFC0768}}, use of a standardized, connection-oriented protocol like the Transmission Control Protocol (TCP)
+While the protocol resilience requirement [G-003] strongly RECOMMENDS the use of connectionless protocols, in particular the User Datagram Protocol (UDP) {{RFC0768}}, use of a standardized, connection-oriented protocol like the Transmission Control Protocol (TCP)